coderxguan/java_study/README.md

 # java_study
 # new test

-i am now new in mac
+I am now new in mac
 could you see here

+I am now new in windows
+I can see you